epfl-lts2/pygsp/README.rst

 can easily use a custom graph by defining its adjacency matrix, and a custom filter bank by defining a set of functions in the spectral domain.

-The following example demonstrates how to instantiate a graph and a filter, the two main objects of the package.
+The following demonstrates how to instantiate a graph and a filter, the two main objects of the package.

 >>> from pygsp import graphs, filters
 >>> G = graphs.Logo()
 >>> G.estimate_lmax()
 >>> g = filters.Heat(G, tau=100)

-Let's now create a graph signal which a set of three Kronecker deltas.
-Then filter it with the above defined filter and look at one step of heat diffusion on that particular graph.
+Let's now create a graph signal: a set of three Kronecker deltas for that example.
+We can now look at one step of heat diffusion by filtering the deltas with the above defined filter.
 Note how the diffusion follows the local structure!

 >>> import numpy as np
 >>> s = np.zeros(G.N)